Make a donation

 Blurred vision

-• May include depression, mood swings, agitation, anxiety or even psychosis.
+Mood or emotional changes, ie, depression, mood swings, agitation, anxiety, or even psychosis

 Long-term use of high-dose steroids can result in: